 Vertical blinds are a popular option in most homes for many reasons.
 They come in different styles, are functional, and can be used on large windows and patio doors.
 Maintaining these blinds are crucial to ensure they last a long time.
 However, most people rarely have an idea of how to clean vertical blinds.

 Use this step-by-step guide for cleaning vertical blinds to make sure they look fabulous and remain durable.

 Usually, an annual thorough clean is enough.
 However, cleaning vertical blinds should be done more regularly if the usage and location of your blinds are a little more high-traffic.
 The easiest way to determine this is quite simply with their appearance.
 If your vertical blinds start to look a little dirty, or it's coming to a year since you've cleaned them, it's time to initiate the following steps.

-The more often you clean your vertical blinds, the less time it will take to complete the task.
-Once you understand the best way to clean vertical blinds and know which cleaning materials are best for your specific blind type, you'll be able to complete the task faster each time.
+With this being said, the more often you clean your vertical blinds, the less time it will take you to complete the task.
+Once you understand the best way to clean vertical blinds, and know which cleaning materials are best for your specific blind type, you'll be able to complete the task faster each time.

 You might also like: How to clean venetian blinds

 How to clean vertical blinds without removing them

 While you can remove your vertical blinds to clean them if you prefer, it is not necessary and will likely save you a significant amount of time if you don't.
 If you want to remove them, make sure you have enough space and take a fair bit of care to avoid damaging the blinds.
 It is important to note that removing them for a clean may not produce the best results.

 If you want to know how to clean vertical blinds fast, follow these steps:

 Go with the ‘as needed' approach and vacuum the blinds with an upholstery wand attachment.